canonical/operator/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://discourse.charmhub.io/t/rethinking-charm-testing-with-ops-scenario/8649)
 [![Python >= 3.8](https://img.shields.io/badge/python-3.8-blue.svg)](https://www.python.org/downloads/release/python-380/)

-Scenario is a state-transition, functional testing framework for Operator Framework charms.
+Scenario is a state-transition testing SDK for Operator Framework charms.

 Where the Harness enables you to procedurally mock pieces of the state the charm needs to function, Scenario tests allow you to declaratively define the state all at once, and use it as a sort of context against which you can fire a single event on the charm and execute its logic.

-This puts scenario tests somewhere in between unit and integration tests: some say 'functional', some say 'contract'.
+This puts scenario tests somewhere in between unit and integration tests: some say 'functional', some say 'contract', I prefer 'state-transition'.

 Scenario tests nudge you into thinking of a charm as an input->output function.
-Input is what we call a `Scene`: the union of an `Event` (why am I being executed) and a `State` (am I leader? what is my relation data? what is my config?...).
-The output is another context instance: the context after the charm has had a chance to interact with the mocked juju model and affect the state back.
+The input is the union of an `Event` (why am I, charm, being executed) and a `State` (am I leader? what is my relation data? what is my config?...).
+The output is another `State`: the state after the charm has had a chance to interact with the mocked juju model and affect the initial state back.

+For example: a charm is executed with a `start` event, and based on whether it has leadership or not (according to its input state), it will decide to set `active` or `blocked` status (which will be reflected in the output state).

 ![state transition model depiction](resources/state-transition-model.png)